Was Saturday Worship Nailed to the Cross?

 Consider this verse: "But do not forget this one thing, dear friends: With the Lord a day is like a thousand years, and a thousand years are like a day."
 (2 Peter 3:8) Is it possible that God created a week of millenniums?
 If this theory is true, we need to test it against the Biblical evidence regarding time.
 Using the creation week as a template, a week of millenniums would require six thousand years of work for Earth's people and then one thousand years of rest.

 Interestingly enough, the Bible chronicles a period of time totaling 7,000 years.
-The first six thousand years are identified through Biblical genealogies and the Jubilee calendar (See Day Star, July, 1995).
+The first six thousand years are identified through Biblical genealogies and the Jubilee calendar (See the Grand Week Chart).
 The final one thousand years of Sabbath rest are described by the apostle John.
 "I saw thrones on which were seated those who had been given authority to judge. . .They came to life and reigned with Christ a thousand years."
 (Revelation 20:4)

 The righteous saints are resurrected at the second coming of Jesus and the Earth receives one thousand years of rest just like the land was to receive a year of rest each Sabbath (seventh) year.
 Each time I study the integration of these time elements, I am again overwhelmed by the wisdom that designed this structure for us.
 There is an orderly function to everything the King of the universe created.
 He developed this tightly-knit time structure so our faith in Him can be renewed.